Freedom in the World

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

-Although the KDP and the PUK maintain separate judicial systems in areas under their control, reliable information about judicial independence is difficult to obtain.
+The KDP and the PUK maintain separate judicial systems in areas under their control, but reliable information about judicial integrity is difficult to obtain.
 Reportedly, hearings are conducted, adjudicated, and enforced by local officials of the two parties.
 The two groups also run separate prisons and detention facilities where human rights violations, including denial of due process and torture, have occurred.
 However, both sides regularly grant access to their prisons to delegations from the International Committee of the Red Cross.